Patternslib/Patterns/docs/patterns/tooltip.rst

     …
    </a>

-This specifies that the preferred position of the tooltip is at the top left side of the tooltip.
+This specifies that the preferred position of the tip is at the top left side of the tooltip (placing the tooltip itself on the right side of the link).
 If the tooltip does not fit at that position the left-middle position should be tried, than the right-top or if all previous options failed the middle of the right side.
 If the tooltip does not fit at any none of the preferred positions the tooltip will be positioned at the location that has the most space, even if this is not one of the preferred positions.

 It is possible to force a specific tooltip position by adding the ``forcePosition`` hint.